How the Growth and Evolution of Accounting Software Fits Today’s Business Landscape

 • Financial activity documentation

-• Prepare documents for authorisation and validation
+• Prepare documents for authorization and validation

 Payroll Management system